geekodour/gitpushblog/README.md

 But the repository on github which `git remote origin` points to, in our case does not know about these repository changes.
-If you want to push these changes then do the `origin` then do,
+If you want to push these changes then do the `origin` then do, (**you'll probably have to use `git push --force origin master` if you're pushing for the first time after changing the remote origin in installation**)
 ```
 $ git add -A
 $ git commit -m 'commit message'
 $ git push origin master
 ```
-`/dev` and `/dist` are gitignored but are forced added by `npm run push` because it's necessary then. recommendation is to keep it that way.
+`/dev` is gitignored but are forced added by `npm run push` because it's necessary then. recommendation is to keep it that way.

 **Note:** You can also push repository changes if you want to keep an online copy of your draft but don't want to publish it to the blog yet.